UCY-LINC-LAB/Self-Stabilization-Edge-Simulator/README.md

 * 20 iots.
 10 located in the north area and 10 in the central area.

 The rest scenarios have the same setup, except that they describe different types of failure(e.g., fail cloudlets, fail leader, etc).
-For more information about the scenario description see Section (#Simulator-Model)
+For more information about the scenario description see Section [Simulator Model](#Simulator-Model)

 ### Simulator Model
 The input of the simulator is a yaml file.
 Below we provide a description of the properties a user must define.